OctopusDeploy/blog/blog/2024-06/feature-branch-environments-with-k8s-and-octopus/index.md

 One of the challenges with short-lived feature branches is testing and getting feedback before merging into the main branch.
 Creating and deploying to short-lived infrastructure solves this problem.
 But, it can be challenging to build and eventually destroy that infrastructure.

-In this blog post, I explain how to create and destroy dynamic testing infrastructure for feature branch environments with Kubernetes and Octopus.
+In this post, I explain how to create and destroy dynamic testing infrastructure for feature branch environments with Kubernetes and Octopus.

 ## Defining the problem